lastemp/solana_defi_projects/derivatives_contract/README.md

-# dex_exchange
+# derivatives_contract

-This is a Decentralised Exchange Rust Smart Contract(Solana Blockchain).
+This is a Derivatives Rust Smart Contract(Solana Blockchain).
-This Smart Contract utilises liquidity pools to overcome the order book problem and on automated market making algorithms to facilitate price discovery.
+Derivatives are contracts deriving value from underlying assets; Futures, options and swaps are types of derivative contracts.

 Below are some features contained in the program:

-- Initialise liquidity pool
+- Initialise derivative contract
-- Register liquidity provider(s)
-- Register trader(s)
-- Add liquidity using USDC token
+- Create futures contract
-- Swap token using USDC token
+- Deposit asset represented as wBTC token
+- Settle futures contract
-- Create USDC token (*for test purposes)
+- Create wBTC token (*for test purposes)
-- Transfer USDC token
+- Transfer wBTC token

 ## Getting started